How to visualize a security program (in a way that is not overwhelming)

 It can be daunting to know how to properly secure your organization from the numerous risks that it faces.

-Anticipate first steps and next steps
+Anticipate the first steps and next steps

 One thing we consistently anticipate is helping prepare our clients for recommendations that are likely to come back after a risk or security assessment.
 This is particularly true for organizations operating at smaller than enterprise scale.

-Consider through a lens of business and real world context
+Consider through a lens of business and real-world context

 Thinking through a tiered framework in the following three categories will help you visualize what’s appropriate for your organization in both a business and real-world context: securing the perimeter, layering additional defenses, and building resilient capabilities.

 This bucket of controls includes those that typically come to mind when one thinks of securing an organization.
 It includes such things as securing your network and controlling devices, otherwise known as endpoints.

 When you want to protect something of value, perhaps the most obvious way to do so is to build something around it that makes it hard to penetrate.

 Relative to your home, for example, you have locks on your doors and windows and may use electronic or digital systems to control access.
 It is also why you might consider the strategic implementation of lighting and cameras to harden the exterior further.
 The easiest way to protect something in your home is to make it almost impossible for the wrong person to access it.